sonatype/docker-nexus-iq-server/README.md

 ## Migration

+### Upgrading from Version 124 or Earlier to Version 125 or Later
+Version 1.125.0 of the Docker image changed the base image from [Red Hat UBI (Universal Base Image)](https://catalog.redhat.com/software/containers/ubi8/ubi/5c359854d70cc534b3a3784e) to [Red Hat UBI (Universal Base Image) Minimal](https://catalog.redhat.com/software/containers/ubi8-minimal/5c64772edd19c77a158ea216).
+As part of this, `dnf` is replaced by `microdnf` as the package manager.

 ### Upgrading from Release 118 to Release 119 or Later
 The sonatype/nexus-iq-server docker image for IQ release 119 has fixed the issue with non-graceful shutdown of the IQ server.
 For stopping the IQ docker instance prior to release 119 (for the purpose of upgrading to 119 or any other reason) you would need to use the following command.